rtomrud/tagtoname/README.md

 ### `tagtoname(paths, options)`

-Renames the audio or video files using their metadata tags.
+Renames audio files using the metadata tags.

+The first argument is an array of `paths` to the files to be renamed.

 The second argument is an options object with the following properties:

 - `keepCase`: Keep the original case of the tags when renaming, defaults to `false`
 - `noop`: Whether to perform a dry run and not rename files, defaults to `false`
 - `separator`: The separator used to split the tags in the name, defaults to `"-"`
-- `tags`: An array of tags to use in the new name of the file, defaults to `["ARTIST", "artist", "TITLE", "title"]`
+- `tags`: An array of tags to use in the new name of the file, defaults to `["artist", "title"]`

 Returns an [`EventEmmiter`](https://nodejs.org/api/events.html#events_class_eventemitter) object with the following events: